anti002/IsolationForestTinyML/README.md

 Basically all that is needed is to install the required packages and libraries that are needed to compile for the Arduino Nano BLE sense 33.

 However there will be a compile error regarding the defenition of the absolute value function.
-To fix this, simply go to the file that the output box says has the error, and comment out the defenition.
+To fix this, simply go to the file that the output box says has the error, and comment out the defenition on row 60-63.
 The function is not used at all so there's no problem with this.

 The error and file path should look something like this:
 ```